A Load of Loyalty Bunkum

 1. They don’t attract new customers.

-2. Many are little more than discount engines in disguise, the fastest way to erode profit
+2. Many are little more than discount engines in disguise, the fastest way to erode profit.

-4. Brand preference comes first, membership second (it’s not the other way around)
+4. Brand preference comes first, membership second (it’s not the other way around).

-So, if common ‘loyalty programs’ - ala points, rewards, and sales hacks – aren’t loyalty, what is?
+So, if common loyalty programs - ala points, rewards, and sales hacks – aren’t loyalty, what is?

 Well, put simply, it is the relative security of custom among a customer cohort.
 That’s really all there is to it.
-It’s relative because frequency of custom is defined by the customer – not by marketing activities – and the degree to which a company shares in that frequency is the variable.
+It’s relative because purchase frequency of custom is defined by the customer – not by marketing activities – and the degree to which a company shares in that frequency is the variable.

-That variable is firstly a derivative of the level of market penetration that a brand has, then of the mix of light versus heavy buyer attributes, and only thereafter the system of control on service interactions, followed by any target experiential treatments.
+That variable is firstly a derivative of the level of market penetration that a brand has.
+Secondly, it’s affected by the mix of light versus heavy buyer attributes, which for the most part, doesn’t vary much by company.

-The former aims to avoid unnatural attrition, while the latter is an investment in lifespan, but brand and penetration are the foundation.
 There is much, much more to this subject – and you’ll find it all in the Mini MBA in Customering.
+In the meantime, your summary is this:

 Loyalty, being the relative security of custom, is defined by brand, market penetration, and only then, by key controls in the customer program.